DataDog/dd-trace-rb/docs/GettingStarted.md

 # config/initializers/datadog-tracer.rb
 # Tracer settings are set here:
 Datadog::Tracing.configure do |c|
-  c.tracer.enabled = true
+  c.tracing.enabled = true

   # Ensure all traces are ingested by Datadog
-  c.sampling.default_rate = 1.0 # Recommended
+  c.tracing.sampling.default_rate = 1.0 # Recommended
-  c.sampling.rate_limit = 200
+  c.tracing.sampling.rate_limit = 200
-  # or provide a custom implementation (overrides c.sampling settings)
+  # or provide a custom implementation (overrides c.tracing.sampling settings)
-  c.tracer.sampler = Datadog::Tracing::Sampling::AllSampler.new
+  c.tracing.sampler = Datadog::Tracing::Sampling::AllSampler.new

   # Breaks down very large traces into smaller batches
-  c.tracer.partial_flush.enabled = false
+  c.tracing.partial_flush.enabled = false

   # You can specify your own tracer
-  c.tracer.instance = Datadog::Tracing::Tracer.new
+  c.tracing.instance = Datadog::Tracing::Tracer.new
 end
 ```

 Available options are:

- - `log_injection`: Injects [Trace Correlation](#trace-correlation) information into Rails logs, if present.
+ - `tracing.log_injection`: Injects [Trace Correlation](#trace-correlation) information into Rails logs, if present.
 Defaults to `true`.
  - `sampling.default_rate`: default tracer sampling rate, between `0.0` (0%) and `1.0` (100%, recommended). `1.0` or Tracing without Limits™, allows you to send all of your traffic and retention can be [configured within the Datadog app](https://docs.datadoghq.com/tracing/trace_retention_and_ingestion/).
 When this configuration is not set, the Datadog agent will keep an intelligent assortment of diverse traces.
  - `sampling.rate_limit`: maximum number of traces per second to sample.
 Defaults to 100 per second.
- - `tracer.enabled`: defines if the `tracer` is enabled or not.
+ - `tracing.enabled`: defines if the `tracer` is enabled or not.
 If set to `false` instrumentation will still run, but no spans are sent to the trace agent.
 Can be configured through the `DD_TRACE_ENABLED` environment variable.
 Defaults to `true`.
- - `tracer.instance`: set to a custom `Datadog::Tracer` instance.
+ - `tracing.instance`: set to a custom `Datadog::Tracer` instance.
 If provided, other trace settings are ignored (you must configure it manually.)
- - `tracer.partial_flush.enabled`: set to `true` to enable partial trace flushing (for long running traces.)
+ - `tracing.partial_flush.enabled`: set to `true` to enable partial trace flushing (for long running traces.)
 Disabled by default. *Experimental.*
- - `tracer.sampler`: set to a custom `Datadog::Sampler` instance.
+ - `tracing.sampler`: set to a custom `Datadog::Sampler` instance.
 If provided, the tracer will use this sampler to determine sampling behavior.

 ### Sampling